 How to reset and heal the gut with simple everyday habits

 So here are the best habits for a healthy gut.

 Does it feel like we are always running around hurrying to go to work?
 Modern life is full of stressors.
 It seems the more we develop and have so many inventions that are supposed to make life easy, the more we get stressed.
 Take cell phones, and the internet for example.

 Now we are so connected, and while that’s good, it also is stressful.
 We are constantly checking our phones feeling kike we are missing something.

-You must get ready in the morning, get children to school, and then trying to rush through traffic across town to your day job.
-And later, you need to rash back to pick the kids, take them to activities, come home to make dinner, and… It is all so stressful.
+You must get ready in the morning, get your children to school, and then try to rush through traffic across town to your day job.
+And later, you need to rash back to pick up the kids, take them to activities, come home to make dinner, and… It is all so stressful.

 Sometimes you have a stressful job, and the list of stressors is at times pretty long.

 Stress is unhealthy and leads to health problems including affecting the health of your gut.
 You may think that stress will only affect your mental health.